LeoAlexandrov/Spherical/doc/AleSpherical.md

 ![Test section](http://www.aleprojects.com/upload/images/polygon-info-values.png)

-Vertices from 1 to 4 make this polygon not a convex.
+Vertices from 1 to 4 make this polygon not a convex. *This does not mean that if to remove these vertices, the polygon will become a convex*.
 If some value of this array is zero, this means that 3 points are on one geodesical line and the middle one can be safely removed.

 ### InflateConvex method

-This method inflates or deflates convex polygon.
+This method inflates or deflates a convex polygon.

     public static List<T> InflateConvex<T>(IEnumerable<ICartesian> polygon, IList<double> angles)

-The idea behind calculations is to rotate planes formed by vertices vectors to an angle which is a distance on a sphere divided by sphere radius. **InflateConvex** rotates normal vectors N1 = V1 x V2, N2 = V2 x V3, etc. which represent planes.
-Next step is to find new vertices of inflated convex.
-They are cross products of rotated normal vectors N1 x N2, etc.
+The idea behind calculations is to rotate planes formed by vertices vectors to an angle which is a distance on a sphere divided by sphere radius. **InflateConvex** rotates normal vectors N1 = V1 x V2, N2 = V2 x V3, etc. that represent planes.
+Next step is to find new vertices of the inflated convex.
+They are cross products of the rotated normal vectors N1 x N2, etc.

 ![Inflate convex polygon](http://www.aleprojects.com/upload/images/inflate-convex.jpg)

-**angles** parameter must contain at least 1 element. **InflateConvex** takes the next value in **angles** for the next plane and uses the last value for the rest planes if the length of **angles** is less than the number of convex vertices.
+**angles** parameter must contain at least 1 element. **InflateConvex** takes the next value in **angles** for the next plane and uses the last value for the rest planes if the length of **angles** is less than the number of the convex vertices.

 ### SectionsIntersect method

 	public static int SectionsIntersect(ICartesian vertex1S1, ICartesian vertex2S1, ICartesian vertex1S2, ICartesian vertex2S2)
 	public static int SectionsIntersect(ICartesian vertex1S1, ICartesian vertex2S1, ICartesian vertex1S2, ICartesian vertex2S2, double tolerance)

-This method checks that two sections (geodesical arcs) on a sphere intersect.
+This method checks that two sections (geodesical lines) on a sphere intersect.
 First, this method takes a plane formed by **vertex1S1** and **vertex2S1** and checks positions of **vertex1S2** and **vertex2S2** relative to the plane.
 Then the same with a plane by **vertex1S2** and **vertex2S2** and the positions of **vertex1S1** and **vertex2S1**.
-This method uses SphericalExtension.Precision property (1.0e-15) to check that some section end belongs to another section.
-This is important for the Ray casting algorithm used in the **InsidePolygon** method.
 The method returns a negative number if the sections don't intersect, positive if intersect, zero if some section end belongs to another section.
-Overloaded method with tolerance parameter tests if the sections are close enough to each other to consider them intersecting.
+Overloaded method with **tolerance** parameter tests if the sections are close enough to each other to consider them intersecting.
 Tolerance is an angle in radians at the coordinates origin, real distance on the surface is tolerance\*sphere_radius.

 ### InsidePolygon extension method

-	public static bool InsidePolygon(this ICartesian cartesian, IEnumerable<ICartesian> polygon)
+	public static bool InsidePolygon(this ICartesian cartesian, IEnumerable<ICartesian> polygon, bool includeBorders)

-This method checks if the vector **cartesian** is inside the spherical polygon using Ray casting algorithm.
+This method checks if a vector **cartesian** is inside a polygon using winding number algorithm.
 The polygon can be of any shape.
 If the polygon is a convex, it is better to use **InsideConvex** method.
+With **includeBorders** parameter set to false, this method will return false to points located on the polygon border.
+Example:

+    string line = "svx}FhefvOa_HfsDykA~zKleIv_C`_Bo`Ggr@}wFhrCglA|kBlyNalJhvIkeJquEwkAqcLbrA{bHbrDy{D";
+    var polygon = SphericalExtension.DecodeGooglePolyline<GeoCoordinate>(line);

+    GeoCoordinate location = polygon[0];
+    bool result = location.InsidePolygon(polygon, false); // result is false
+    result = location.InsidePolygon(polygon, true); // result is true

 ### TestSection extension method

 	public static double TestSection(this ICartesian cartesian, ICartesian vertex1, ICartesian vertex2)

-This method checks if the vector **cartesian** is between two vectors **vertex1** and **vertex2**.
+This method checks if a vector **cartesian** is between two vectors **vertex1** and **vertex2**.
 First, it builds a plane using **vertex1** and **vertex2**.
 Then it takes an angle between the vector **cartesian** and this plane and corrects it with PI/2 angle.
 The method returns this angle, its positive value indicates that **cartesian** is between the vectors, negative if not.
 The next step is to build another plane containing **cartesian** and perpendicular to the plane obtained in the first step.
 Finally, it checks positions of **vertex1** and **vertex2** relative to this plane.
 If they are on the opposite sides, the result is positive.

 ![Test section](http://www.aleprojects.com/upload/images/test_section.jpg)